SachaCardonna/SachaCardonna.github.io/_pages/documents.md

 Internships
 ======

-<b> Finite-Volume Subcells correction on discontinuous Galerkin schemes</b>.
+<b> Local monolithic DG/FV subcells convex property preserving scheme on nonlinear shallow water equations</b>.

 <i>Abstract</i>.
 Building and implementing a new strategy for stabilizing discontinuous Galerkin numerical methods using a Finite-Volume subcells type approach for the Nonlinear Shallow-Water equations.
 We consider here an a priori approach, more precisely a monolithic subcell dG/FV convex property preserving scheme.